mgrossnet/ucm-tools/README.md

   -v VER      Enter Version.
 ```

 It also updates the user groups the user is a member of.
-But currently it doesn't take the existing user groups and append to it, but rather overwrites with the user groups in the script.
-I am planning on fixing this at some point by using a getUser to pull the current groups in before updating the user.
+Previous versions of this script just overwrote any groups the user had with the groups we wanted to add.
+The latest script pulls in all of the existing groups and adds the groups we want to add.
+So there is no loss of functionality with user groups now.

 ### BulkChangeDeviceDescription.py